DataONEorg/matlab-dataone/README.md

  * OHIBC R Scripts Provenance Query [Results](https://github.com/yesworkflow-org/yw-idcc-17/tree/master/OHIBC_Howe_Sound_project)

-## Installing Matlab-dataone Toolbox Instructions
+## Installing the MATLAB-DataONE Toolbox

 `Matlab R2015a` or later for Mac, Windows, or Linux is required to use the toolbox. `SQlite` database is required to install.
 To install the toolbox,